Skip to main content

 Most goal failure comes not from lack of ambition but from lack of decomposition.
 If your goal sits on a list as a single item with no clear next action, your brain will avoid it due to cognitive overwhelm.
 The fix is breaking the goal into immediately actionable tasks so you always know exactly what to do next.

-From Overwhelming to Inevitable
+What is From Overwhelming to Inevitable?

 The book you want to write is 60,000 words.
 That's overwhelming.